karthikeyatam/Password-Manager/README.md

 # Password-Manager
-This project is built to learn and implement CRUD functionalities of an application Important Features include:
+This project is built to learn and implement CRUD functionalities of an application\n Important Features include:
 * Login/Logout
 * Session Based